-The next conference will be in Cambridge from Jan 9-11, 2014, organised by Sheila Watts.
-This will be another joint conference with our American and Canadian sister organisation the Society for Germanic Linguistics.
-The call for papers can be found here.
+The last conference was held in Cambridge from Jan 9-11, 2014, organised by Sheila Watts.
+This was another joint conference with our American and Canadian sister organisation the Society for Germanic Linguistics.
+The programme can be found here.
 Click here to get to the description of workshop panels.

 Recent previous conferences were held in Sheffield (2012, organised by Kristine Horner, Roel Vismans, and Regina Weinert), Gregynog in 2010 (organised by Wini Davies, Aberystwyth), in Banff (Alberta) with the SGL in 2009, and in Nottingham (2007, organised by Nicola McLelland).